Intrinsic Riemannian Functional Data Analysis for Sparse Longitudinal Observations: Covariance vector bundle

 where $e_1,\ldots,e_d$ denotes an orthonormal basis of $\tangentspace{p}$.
 One can show that the definition \eqref{eq:bundle-metric} does not depend on the choice of the orthonormal basis.
 In fact, $G$ is a smooth bundle metric and the parallel transport \eqref{eq:parallel-transport} defines an isometry between any two fibers, as asserted by the following result. \begin{theorem} The metric defined in \eqref{eq:bundle-metric} is a vector bundle metric that smoothly varies with $(p,q)\in\manifold\times\manifold$ and is preserved by the parallel transport in \eqref{eq:parallel-transport}. \end{theorem}

 The inner product \eqref{eq:bundle-metric} is defined for linear operators that map a Hilbert space, such as $\tangentspace p$, to another potentially different Hilbert space, such as $\tangentspace q$.
-The inner product of this type, although mathematically well established \citep[e.g., Definition 2.3.3 and Proposition B.0.7 by][]{Prevot2007}, is less seen in statistics; the common one is defined for linear operators that map a Hilbert space into the same Hilbert space.
+The inner product of this type, although mathematically well established \citep[e.g., Definition 2.3.3 and Proposition B.0.7 by][]{Prevot2007}, is less seen in statistics; the commonly used one is usually linear operators that map a Hilbert space into the same Hilbert space.
 The metric $G$ also induces a norm, denoted by $\|\cdot\|_{G(p,q)}$ or simply $\|\cdot\|_{G}$, on each fiber $\mathbb L(p,q)$.
 This norm in turn defines a distance on each fiber $\mathbb L(p,q)$ by $\|A-B\|_{G(p,q)}$ for $A,B\in\mathbb L(p,q)$, which is an integrated part of the loss function in \eqref{eq:cov-estimate} for estimating the covariance function.

 The smooth vector bundle $\mathbb L$ together with the covariant derivative \eqref{eq:covariant-deriv} and the bundle metric \eqref{eq:bundle-metric}, termed \emph{covariance vector bundle} in this paper, paves the way for estimation of the covariance function \eqref{eq:cov-func} from sparsely observed Riemannian functional data.
 The smooth structure and the covariant derivative together provide an intrinsic mechanism to quantify the regularity of $\covarop$.
 For example, it makes meaningful the statement that the second derivatives of $\covarop(s,t)$ are continuous.
 In the Euclidean case, statements of this kind are often adopted as assumptions that are fundamental to theoretical analysis of estimators derived from a smoothing method.
-The developed vector bundle and covariant derivative now enable us to extend such assumptions to the manifold setting, as demonstrated in Section \ref{sec:theory:cov} where we analyze the theoretical properties of our estimators proposed in Section \ref{sec:estimation} for the covariance function $\covarop$.
+The developed vector bundle and covariant derivative now enable us to extend such assumptions to the manifold setting, as demonstrated in Section \ref{sec:theory:cov} where we analyze the theoretical properties of the proposed estimator in Section \ref{sec:estimation} for the covariance function $\covarop$.
 The parallel transport \eqref{eq:parallel-transport} and the bundle metric \eqref{eq:bundle-metric} allow an intrinsic measure of the discrepancy of objects in the covariance vector bundle.
-Such measure is critical for finding an estimator for $\covarop$ and quantifying the quality of the estimator, as illustrated in the following sections.
+Such measure is critical for finding an estimator for $\covarop$ and quantifying estimation quality, as illustrated in the following sections.